Dinesh Sharma (academic): Education and career

-Sharma graduated in 1996 with a Doctorate from Harvard University in Human Development and Psychology, with training in Psychological and Cultural Anthropology.
-He has recently edited a book of collected essays on Robert A. LeVine's life's work, the Cultural Psyche, with contributions from leading psychological anthropologists (including Byron J. Good, Richard Shweder, Thomas S. Weisner, and Parker Shipton.
+Sharma graduated in 1996 with a Doctorate from Harvard University in Human Development and Psychology.
+Sharma has led sessions and written papers on Psychological and Cultural Anthropology.
+Sharma has recently edited a book of collected essays on Robert A. LeVine's life's work, the Cultural Psyche, with contributions from leading psychological anthropologists (including Byron J. Good, Richard Shweder, Thomas S. Weisner, and Parker Shipton.

-He was on a NIMH Post-Doctoral Fellowship in 1999 at Columbia University and then worked in the private sector for more than a decade.
-Prior to his time at Harvard, he received his Bachelor of Arts in psychology, Pre-Medicine and Philosophy (1986) and Master of Arts in Clinical Psychology from Loyola University in Chicago, IL (1990).
+Sharma was on a NIMH Post-Doctoral Fellowship in 1999 at Columbia University and then worked in the private sector for more than a decade.
+Prior to Sharma's time at Harvard, he received his Bachelor of Arts in psychology, Pre-Medicine and Philosophy (1986) and Master of Arts in Clinical Psychology from Loyola University in Chicago, IL (1990).

 Sharma has served since 2003 as a senior fellow at the Institute for International and Cross-Cultural Psychology founded by Uwe Gielen at St. Francis College in New York City.
-He was an Associate Research Professor (Hon.) at the Institute of Global Cultural Studies founded by Ali Mazrui, SUNY Binghamton, where Sharma taught in the Department of Psychology; Politics, Philosophy and Law; and Human Development at Harpur College.
+Sharma was an Associate Research Professor (Hon.) at the Institute of Global Cultural Studies founded by Ali Mazrui, SUNY Binghamton, where Sharma taught in the Department of Psychology; Politics, Philosophy and Law; and Human Development at Harpur College.
 Sharma has also taught courses as adjunct professor at Fordham University at Lincoln Center entitled, “The UN and Global Leadership” and "EQ and Global Leadership."
 The courses delved into the intricate consensus process at the United Nations, a part of the organizational leadership program.

-Sharma is the author and editor of seven books as well as many journal articles, and was a columnist for Asia Times Online, The Global Intelligence, and contributor to various other websites (e.g., Al Jazeera English).
-His book: “Barack Obama in Hawaii and Indonesia: The Making of a Global President, was rated as the Top 10 Black History Book for 2012 by the American Library Association.
+Sharma is the author and editor of seven books as well as many journal articles, His book: “Barack Obama in Hawaii and Indonesia: The Making of a Global President, was rated as the Top 10 Black History Book for 2012 by the American Library Association.

+In October 2013, Sharma was invited as a speaker for a program at Akademy Ke Polisi PTKI in Jakarta, Indonesia (2013).
+The topic of the speech was about Barack Obama under the title The Global Obama: Leadership in The 21st Century In 2011, Sharma was invited to lecture with Democrats Abroad through ten countries of the European Union.
+Sharma received the medal of honor from the New York Society for Behavioral Research, an award where the honorees are chosen based on colleagues and students’ nominations.

+In May 2025, Sharma was recognized with the "Excellence in Education Award" at the USA edition of the Education 2.0 Conference, acknowledging his work in the field of education.

+Media appearances

+Sharma has been interviewed or was a featured speaker at multiple media events and interviews. and was a columnist for Asia Times Online, The Global Intelligence, and contributor to various other websites (e.g., Al Jazeera English).
 Sharma has also written frequently for Psychology Today, Eastern Eye, and provided commentary on SABC and NewzroomAfrika.

-Sharma has been invited as a lecturer all over the world including Akademy Ke Polisi PTKI in Jakarta, Indonesia (2013) and Indian Society for International Law, New Delhi, India, August 2013, and as a panelist at the International Congress of Psychology in Cape Town, South Africa, in 2012.
-In 2011, Sharma was invited to lecture with Democrats Abroad through ten countries of the European Union.
-In 2011, he also received the medal of honor from the New York Society for Behavioral Research, an award where the honorees are chosen based on colleagues and students’ nominations.

-In May 2025, Sharma was recognized with the "Excellence in Education Award" at the USA edition of the Education 2.0 Conference, acknowledging his work in the field of education.